rtx-exe-666/rtx-exe-666/README.md

 2. **[AutoPentestX](https://github.com/rtx-exe-666/AutoPentestX.git)**
    A brief description of the project and technologies used.
 3. **[Aether](https://github.com/rtx-exe-666/Aether.git)**
-   Aether is a next-generation AI language model designed for maximum performance with minimal resources.v
+   Aether is a next-generation AI language model designed

 Feel free to check them out and provide feedback!